UnclassedPenguin/timergo/README.md

 Just a note, I use linux.
 These have never been intended to run on windows.
 If you'd like to fix it though, feel free to send a pull request.

+And another note.
+The notification is supposed to beep.
+On my system, I haven't been able to get it to work.
+So I have no idea if it will work on other systems or not, but you may get an annoying beep.
+I have no idea how loud/annoying it is...So just be aware if you try running it.

 ## To install